Programme Management SIG Newsletter Spring 2015

 Tim’s webinar MPA: Some perspectives on project delivery provided first class CPD for anyone involved in major public sector projects and programmes.
 Such was the demand for this webinar, and the interest generated in the Major Projects Leadership Academy (MPLA), in which Tim played a key role in setting up, we followed up with a webinar dedicated to the MPLA presented by Dr Paul Chapman, the MPLA Academic Director and a member of the APM Board entitled ‘Building project leaders to deliver HM government major projects portfolio.’

 One might be tempted to see some overall strategy or plan here as the next step in the drumbeat of delivery was the release of a very significant piece of research by the APM into the ‘Conditions for Project Success.’
 Based on engagement with over 850 PPM Professionals, the 16 page highlights report is a very easy “must read” booklet for any serious student of our professions.

 For me, one of the most remarkable features was the consistency of the top 3 success factors across all the measures of success.
 And if you think I am going to share these here you are mistaken: learning that you have to make some effort to gain is much more likely to stick than gems served up to you on a plate!
 So commit 30 minutes of your valuable to time to connecting onto that link and reading the report for yourself.
 (And if you only have 10 mins you can skim it – and test yourself tomorrow – 90% of you will not be able to name the top factors).

 Building on this report, APM held a Breakfast with 17 industry leaders to discuss the findings.
-This event has been written up by APM Staff and the article can be found here.
 For me, the 3 ‘takeaways’ from the conversation were that: